 In fact, building an international airport within the island had been part of the government’s plan to directly link the island to other parts of the Philippines and other Asian countries.

-Unfortunately (or maybe fortunately), the proposed project had two national administrations come and go without the project being executed.
+Unfortunately (or maybe fortunately), the proposed project had two national administrations come and go without the project being continued.

 I am not against development.
 However, it’s sad to see how sadly some pristine islands in the Philippines have turned into commercialized areas crowded with tourists, at the expense of peace, tranquility and natural beauty it was supposed to offer.